besaleli/dcwetk/README.md

 # CWE_RESTfulAPI
- A RESTfulAPI implementation for contextualized word embeddings compatible with HuggingFace Transformers, inspired by BERT-as-service
+ A RESTfulAPI implementation for contextualized word embedding retrieval, compatible with HuggingFace Transformers, and inspired by BERT-as-service